adrienharnay/ssr-starter-pack/README.md

 }));
 ```

+We will get rid of sourcemaps for faster builds, and also of content hashes.

 ### A painless experience for the developer

 Last but not least: the developer experience.
 Let's quickly recap the steps to integrate SSR into an existing codebase, assuming you're already bundling your code with Webpack :